Good Locations for Winter Bird Watching in or

 Liberty State Park is a green oasis in the middle of Metropolitan northern New Jersey.
 With the

-Manhattan skyline, the Statue of Liberty and Ellis Island as a spectacular backdrop, Liberty State Park
+Manhattan skyline, the Statue of Liberty and Ellis Island as a spectacular backdrop, Liberty State Park is a

-and mudflats when the tide goes out, it offers up a plethora of birding habitats.
-It is especially good
+when the tide goes out, it offers up a plethora of birding habitats.
+It is especially good in winter.
+There are

-in winter.
-There are lots of different types of colorful waterfowl and large number of several kinds of
+lots of different types of colorful waterfowl and large number of several kinds of gulls.
+There is also a Snowy

-gulls.
-There is also a Snowy Owl which turns up here almost every winter.
-Even on the parking lot in
+Owl which turns up here almost every winter.
+Even on the parking lot in the winter, one can see large number

-the winter, one can see large number of gulls in the air and on the ground.
-Some people throw bread
+of gulls in the air and on the ground.
+Some people throw bread crumbs up into the air and many gulls will do

-catch the falling bread crumbs.
-It is a good place for bird photographers to practice their skills for
+interesting and fancy flips, twists, and turns in the air to catch the falling bread crumbs.
+It is a good place for

-taking good action photos when these birds are in fancy actions.
+bird photographers to practice their skills for taking good action photos when these birds are in fancy actions.

-"Guide to Bird Finding in New Jersey", mentions red-necked grebe; great cormorant; Eurasian wigeon; lesser
+William Boyle, in his book entitled "Guide to Bird Finding in New Jersey", mentions red-necked grebe; great

-golden plover; little, common black-headed, Iceland, and glaucous gulls; all three scoters; northern harrier;
+cormorant; Eurasian wigeon; lesser golden plover; little, common black-headed, Iceland, and glaucous gulls;

-short-eared owl; purple sandpiper; clapper rail; horned lark; snow bunting; and white-crowned and Lincoln's
+all three scoters; northern harrier; short-eared owl; purple sandpiper; clapper rail; horned lark; snow bunting;

-sparrows in his description of the bird life in Liberty State Park.
-Particularly good spots are the dense
+and white-crowned and Lincoln's sparrows in his description of the bird life in Liberty State Park.
+Particularly

-plantings that have been made south of the Environmental Interpretative Center; the salt marsh; tidal mudflats
+good spots are the dense plantings that have been made south of the Environmental Interpretative Center; the

-south of the park that can easily be viewed from the parking area; and a small freshwater pond north of the
+salt marsh; tidal mudflats south of the park that can easily be viewed from the parking area; and a small

-Environmental Interpretative Center.
-Some visitors go for a leisurely stroll along the Hudson River Waterfront
+freshwater pond north of the Environmental Interpretative Center.
+Some visitors go for a leisurely stroll along

-Walkway in search of winter birds to the park.
-Possible species sightings may include ruddy ducks,
+the Hudson River Waterfront Walkway in search of winter birds to the park.
+Possible species sightings may

-mergansers, grebes, buffleheads and many more.
+include ruddy ducks, mergansers, grebes, buffleheads and many more.

 Maps and more information on Hudson River Waterfront Walkway can be seen at the following websites: